csabapalfi/release-it/8-operations.md

 * still the best
 * location not good - tiplically symlinks as workaround
 * log levels - no debug logs in prod, ideally you have env-spec config anyway
-* Error codes in logs -unambigous communicstion between ops and dev
+* Error codes in logs -unambigous communication between ops and dev
 * Human readable
 * SessionId, userid, guid in logs (MDC)